liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 Tips: If you want to use built-in network adapter, you'd better buy a new pcie card, and I suggest DW1560 or DW1830, considering baout the size and space.
 Also, P52 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS

+## Updates (Until 2019/8/21)
+- 10.15 beta 6 is supported
+- Touchpad is supported, 5 finger-touch is detected
+- Fans Speed could be detected
+- Thunderbolt 3 was improved

 ## Updates (Until 2019/7/24)
 - The new version uses ssdt, aka the hotpatch, and ThunderBolt 3 ports are supported, and eGPU is supported.
 - 128G DDR4 version P52 can boot up